marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

     if (p->q != NULL) { ... }
     else if (p->q != NULL) { ... }

+.. option:: -Wno-duplicated-cond

+  Default option value for :option:`-Wduplicated-cond`.

-.. option:: -Wframe-address, -Wno-frame-address
+.. option:: -Wframe-address

   Warn when the :samp:`__builtin_frame_address` or :samp:`__builtin_return_address`
   is called with an argument greater than 0.
 Such calls may return indeterminate values or crash the program.
 The warning is included in :option:`-Wall`.

+.. option:: -Wno-frame-address

+  Default option value for :option:`-Wframe-address`.

-.. option:: -Wno-discarded-qualifiers, -Wdiscarded-qualifiers
+.. option:: -Wno-discarded-qualifiers

   .. note::